-The NPS program will evaluate and disseminate new NPS control practices.
+• The NPS program will evaluate and disseminate new NPS control practices.
+OCC and NRCS will work integrally to develop and prioritize Conservation Practices to better address water quality as a resource concern.
+These efforts will specifically be undertaken on a watershed by watershed basis.
 This goal will mainly be a target of the OCC and NRCS programs, although other agency programs also incorporate this goal.

-NPS Program Implementation Milestones
+5.7 NPS Program Implementation Milestones